EternityForest/AnyoneCanDoIt/MathELI5.md

 This is why aliasing sounds harsh and unmusical.

+## Coordinate Systems

+There are many ways to specifiy the position of something, but it is common to to describe the position of a point in terms of XYZ coordinates,three numbers representing a position along each of the three dimensions of space that most people are familiar with.

+On a computer screen,
+X is quite the distance left to right, starting at the far left.

+Y is the top to bottom position, starting at the top of the screen.

+Z is the distance away from the viewer.

+These may be different in some cases.
+In 3D printing, Z is the top to bottom depth.
+But they are always 3 perpendicular axes.

+In graph charts, X0, Y0 may be in the very center, and negative numbers are used for points below or to the left of the center.

+## Pythagorean Theorem
+This tells you how long the long side of a triangle is, given the other two sides. c is the long side, the other two are a and b, and they are always defined by: a/*/*2 + b/*/*2 =  c/*/*2

+In other words, square each of the two sides, then add them, then take the square root of the whole thing, and you'll get the missing side.

+There are a whole bunch of proofs of this, which I am told are very beautiful to those who understand them.

+### Distance between points

+If you have two points, and you go "across" then "down" to get from one to another, you get an L shape.
+You can find the lengths of the lines just by subtracting the X and Y positions.

+If you add another line directly between the points, you get a triangle, and you can find the length of that line the same as any other triangle.

+### Distance between three points

+For reasons I don't understand, you can extend this to three dimensions.

+Take all the individual dimensions differences, X, Y, and Z, representing the horizontal, vertical, and front-to-back position, and square each one.
+Add them all and square root them, and you get the 3D distance.

 ## Geometry in mechanical design

 Geometry is rather often used when building things, but in this case,